Society of Information Risk Analysts

 Chris Hayes: The reason I loved this book is because it established historical context on the subject of risk and probability; dating back a LONG time ago.

-Dan Philpott: Excellent source book when looking for an example of a particular risk.
-Anecdotes and insights culled primarily from RISKS.
+Dan Philpott: Excellent source book when looking for an example of a particular RISKS.

-Organized Uncertainty: Designing a World of Risk Managementbook Power, Michael
+Organized Uncertainty: Designing a World of Risk Management by Michael Power

-Risk: A Philosophical Introduction to the Theory of Risk Evaluation and Management Rescher, Nicholas.
+Risk: A Philosophical Introduction to the Theory of Risk Evaluation and Management by Nicholas Rescher

 Jeff Lowder: It's unfortunate this book is out of print, since all risk managers would benefit from reading it.
 Rescher provides much-needed clarity around the central concepts of risk evaluation and management.

-The Flaw of Averages: Why We Underestimate Risk in the Face of Uncertaintybook Savage, Sam L., Jeff Danziger
+The Flaw of Averages: Why We Underestimate Risk in the Face of Uncertainty by Sam L. Savage, Jeff Danziger

 Chris Hayes: Savage has written an entire book about the flawed tendency to only use "average" values for modeling and decision making.
 He also introduces the reader to the DIST standard; which is my particular interest.
 I am only a few chapters in to the book - but already, it is challenging me to refine how I articulate some risk values to management.